Most Decatur city water homeowners don't need a water softener

 Does Decatur Alabama have hard water?

 No. Decatur Utilities delivers water at 5.5–6 GPG — moderately soft.
-This is dramatically softer than Huntsville (17–18 GPG) or Madison County wells (15–32 GPG).
+Dramatically softer than Huntsville (17–18 GPG) or Madison County wells (15–32 GPG).
 Decatur city water does not need a softener.

 Do I need a water softener in Decatur AL?

 Probably not, if you're on Decatur city water.
-At 5.5–6 GPG, the water is soft enough that a softener adds little benefit.
+At 5.5–6 GPG, a softener adds little benefit.
 The exception is private well users in rural Morgan County where groundwater can reach 10–15 GPG.
 For city water, invest in filtration for PFAS and industrial contaminants instead.

 What contaminants are in Decatur Alabama water?

-Decatur draws from the Tennessee River, which carries industrial contamination including PFAS, 1,4-Dioxane, and heavy metals from upstream manufacturing.
-Chloramine is used as the disinfectant.
-The 2026 Sierra Club report found PFAS in 88% of Alabama surface water — Decatur's Tennessee River source is included.
+Decatur draws from the Tennessee River, which carries PFAS from upstream industrial manufacturing, 1,4-Dioxane from industrial discharge, aluminum from water treatment, and chlorine disinfection.
+The 2026 Sierra Club report found PFAS in 88% of Alabama surface water.

 What water filter does Decatur AL need?